 I’ve seen plenty of friends run out of money before they reached the end of the month.
+I’ve seen them slowly descend more and more into the red before they need to seek out a debt relief program.
 And most of that money is spent on basic necessities, nothing fancy.
 After paying for the basics, they’re still trying to scrape together money to pay their student loans, hospital bills, and any other debt they’ve racked up over the years thanks to life’s little catastrophes.
 Everybody is in need of some financial advice sometimes, which is why sites such as techiediva.com aim to provide guidance on when and why you may need a personal loan when you are going through a period of financial turmoil.

 One day I was having lunch with a close friend who had been having money troubles.
 In fact, she was on the phone at lunch with a bill collector asking if she could make a payment later that evening.
 “I honestly don’t know how much longer I can deal with this,” she says.
 By this, she meant payments on a car that was totaled by her soon-to-be ex-husband, medical bills from surgery, and charged off credit cards.
 She had no idea how she was going to find the money to pay that bill collector and was considering getting a payday loan and using an online loan app to cover her upcoming expenses.
 To top it off, her $700 student loan payment was due in a week and she still had to find a new place to live due to her pending divorce.
 She needs to become more proactive when tackling her financial situation.
 Personally, I always try to invest some of my monthly wage in some form.
 I’ve been looking at the cryptocurrency at bitcoin.com.au with a particular interest as I could benefit financially in the future.